Sarah Zucker

 Sarah Zucker, born 1985, is an American visual artist and writer based in Hollywood, Los Angeles.
-She specializes in mixing contemporary digital techniques with older analog approaches as well as the use of VHS.
+Known online as The Sarah Show, Sarah Zucker is an artist who specializes in mixing contemporary digital techniques with older analog approaches as well as the use of VHS.
 Zucker is considered a pioneer of crypto art, releasing digital editions of her video art as non-fungible tokens since 2019.

 Life and career

+Zucker obtained a B.A. in Theater and Creative Writing at Northwestern University and an MFA in Dramatic Writing from NYU.

 In the early 2010s, Zucker ran a web design firm, but soon shifted her art practice to focus on screen-based art.

 In 2014, Zucker established the design and animation studio YoMeryl together with the artist Bronwyn Lundberg.
 Together, they were the first artists to present .gif images as art at the Brooklyn Museum.

-In June 2021, her work was sold at Sotheby’s as part of “Natively Digital,” the auction house’s first curated NFT Sale.
+In June 2021, her work was sold at Sotheby’s as part of “Natively Digital”, the auction house’s first curated NFT Sale.
 That same month, her work was sold at Bonhams as part of “CryptOGs: The Pioneers of NFT Art,” achieving a record price for her work at auction.